 Curriculum links – Year 6

-The PEO has a range of resources which assist teachers in their delivery of the Year 6 Australian Civics and Citizenship Curriculum V8.4.
-We are currently aligning to the Australian Curriculum V9.0 and this page will be updated in early 2026.
+The PEO has a range of resources to assist teachers in their delivery of the content descriptions for the Civics and Citizenship subject of the Year 6 HASS learning area in the Australian Curriculum V9.0.

 -